Ordo Templi Orientis · Gnostic Catholic Church · Ecclesia Gnostica Catholica · Androgyne + Gynandria

 • One can wilfully waste it on all manner of pleasures.

-For Gnostics points two and three are wholly excluded, so that point one alone remains: the man retains his seed and uses it, the “Son”, the light-seed, under Christ as the way to the FATHER, for himself as well as for his wife.
+For Gnostics points two and three are wholly excluded, so that point one alone remains: the man retains his seed and uses it, the “Son”, the light-seed, the lower Christ, as the way to the FATHER, for himself as well as for his wife.

 Can nothing then proceed except through retention of the seed?
 We must respond; only with extremely rare exceptions, and only with true Gnostics i.e. Pneumatikoi, of whom Jesus was one.